Newburgh Real Estate News Spring 2018

 Read our post about a Newburgh Architect who was able to access grants in order to fund his multi-family renovation

 An investor with an interest in Newburgh.

-John Hickey locally known for his investment business Newburgh Storefronts and Lots has managed and invested in properties in New York City and Brooklyn.
-Now his sites are set on Newburgh where he has begun assembling an investment portfolio of multi-family and commercial properties.
+John Hickey is locally known for his investment business Newburgh Storefronts and Lots.
+John has managed and invested in properties in New York City and Brooklyn.
+Now he has his sites set on Newburgh where he has begun assembling an investment portfolio of multi-family and commercial properties.

 Q. John, when did you become interested in Newburgh?

 A. I started coming to Newburgh right after the recession hit.
 I was looking at properties in the Heights and a few near Mt.
 St. Mary College.
 The time wasn’t right for me financially, but I stayed interested in the market.